quodlibet/quodlibet/quodlibet/docs/development/contributing.rst

 errors and data loss.
 So always backup your :ref:`config files<ConfigFiles>` if you plan to downgrade at a later point.

-You can find find development packages in the :ref:`download section
+You can find development packages in the :ref:`download section
 <Downloads>` .